Shaina Munin

 When I'm not in the lab or the classroom, you can find me watching Steelers football, writing poetry, trying a new recipe in the kitchen, or seeing my favorite bands live.

-Teaching, Research, and Mentorship
+Research, Teaching, and Mentorship